apache/shardingsphere/docs/blog/content/material/2022_09_22_How_does_ShardingSphere’s_Show_processlist_&_Kill_Work.en.md

         }
         Collection<ExecuteProcessContext> processContexts = ShowProcessListManager.getInstance().getAllProcessContext();
         if (!processContexts.isEmpty()) {
-            registryCenter.getRepository().persist(ProcessNode.getProcessListInstancePath(event.getProcessListId(), event.getInstanceId()),
+            registryCenter.getRepository().persist(ProcessNode.getProcessListInstancePath(event.getProcessId(), event.getInstanceId()),
                     YamlEngine.marshal(new BatchYamlExecuteProcessContext(processContexts)));
         }
-        registryCenter.getRepository().delete(ComputeNode.getProcessTriggerInstanceIdNodePath(event.getInstanceId(), event.getProcessListId()));
+        registryCenter.getRepository().delete(ComputeNode.getProcessTriggerInstanceIdNodePath(event.getInstanceId(), event.getProcessId()));
     }
 }
 ```

 `ClusterContextManagerCoordinator#triggerShowProcessList` will subscribe to `ShowProcessListTriggerEvent`, in which `processContext` data is processed by itself. `ShowProcessListManager.getInstance().getAllProcessContext()` retrieves the `processContext` that is currently running (here the data refers to the SQL information that ShardingSphere stores in the Map before each SQL execution, which is described at the beginning of the article) and transfers it to the persistence layer.
-If the `/nodes/compute_nodes/process_trigger/<instanceId>:<processlistId>` node is deleted, the processing is completed.
+If the `/nodes/compute_nodes/process_trigger/<instanceId>:<processId>` node is deleted, the processing is completed.

 When you delete the node, monitoring will also be triggered and `ShowProcessListUnitCompleteEvent` will be posted.
 This event will finally awake the pending lock.